-With so many people looking for a career change or promotion, we thought we would share what these changes are & what you can do in your role with either a Certificate or License.
+With so many people looking for a career change or promotion, we thought we would share what these changes are & what you can do in your role with either a Certificate of Registration or a Real Estate License.

 How to obtain your Certificate of Registration (Assistant Agent Course)